 On task to make sense of these new updates to a knowledge thirsty Microsoft Ignite audience was Christoph Hammer, ezeep Senior Vice President.

-This reference architecture offers insights on the requirements you need to bear in mind when building a cost-efficient and reliable print architecture for Windows Virtual Desktop.
+This Azure reference architecture offers insights on the requirements you need to bear in mind when building a cost-efficient and reliable print architecture for Windows Virtual Desktop.

 It is based on our own printing experience and an extended period of collaboration with Microsoft while working on a partner printing integration solution for WVD.